-Of all quick bread recipes, banana bread recipes are my absolute favorite and I love sharing them with you.
-I still think my chocolate chip banana bread is the best banana bread recipe ever and for a super moist banana bread I always go to my zucchini banana bread.
-And for a healthier version, this oatmeal banana bread is another winner because it's a relatively healthy recipe with a familiar flavor profile.
+Out of all of our quick bread recipes, banana bread recipes are my absolute favorite.
+Our chocolate chip banana bread is a readers' favorite and for a super moist banana bread I always go to my zucchini banana bread.
+This oatmeal banana bread is another winner because it's a relatively healthy recipe with a familiar flavor profile.

 To make this bread, you need the following ingredients: